SarahWoods/learning-journal/README.md

 The following reminders are imperative to staying in a "Growth Mindset":

   -Reframe thinking - change the way you look at a difficult task as "I don't understand this yet" instead of "I don't get it"

   -Learn to embrace criticism - remember that criticism of your work provides you a way of improving

   -Celebrate the success of others - their success is not a reflection of you

+## About Me

+I am an HR professional by trade and brand new to the coding world.
+I work in the Tech field and want to have a better understanding of coding.
+You can read more about me here.